 Myofunctional therapy has now been proven to be effective in reducing AHI numbers by 50% in adults and 62% in children as well as lower oxygen saturation, snoring and sleepiness outcomes improve.

-Joy is founding lecturer with the Academy of Orofacial Myofunctional Therapy (AOMT).
-Joy wrote a chapter in Sleep Medicine Clinics, a chapter in Sleep Disorders in Pediatric Dentistry, published in 2019 and a children’s book on tongue position as well as many published studies and other chapters in textbooks.
-She is currently on the board of the American Academy of Physiologic Medicine and Dentistry (AAPMD), a multi-disciplinary medical and dental group interested in airway problems, where she received a life-time achievement award March of 2015.
+Joy is a founding lecturer with the Academy of Orofacial Myofunctional Therapy (AOMT).
+Joy wrote a chapter in Sleep Medicine Clinics, a chapter in Sleep Disorders in Pediatric Dentistry, published in 2019, and a children’s book on tongue position as well as many published studies and other chapters in textbooks.
+She is currently on the board of the American Academy of Physiologic Medicine and Dentistry (AAPMD), a multi-disciplinary medical and dental group interested in airway problems, where she received a lifetime achievement award in March 2015.

-Joy has lectured world-wide and was invited to speak at Grand Rounds at the Mayo Clinic in Rochester, Minnesota and to Stanford Sleep Residency program.
+Joy has lectured worldwide and was invited to speak at Grand Rounds at the Mayo Clinic in Rochester, Minnesota, and to Stanford’s Sleep Residency program.
 She currently teaches with the Palo Alto school of sleep medicine and taught with UCLA dental sleep post-graduate program.